 Cooperation with the Western Indian Ocean

 Our agency cooperate with four countries in the Western Indian Ocean region, namely Kenya, Seychelles, Mauritius and South Africa.
-We collaborate on marine management and marine spatial planning.
-We collaborate mainly in contexts where the region's developing countries also participate.
+We collaborate on marine management, marine spatial planning and Environmental assessment.

-This cooperation is to a large extent done together with the Nairobi Convention, in which all ten countries of the region are members.
+We mainly collaborate in contexts where the region's developing countries also participate.
+This cooperation is largely done together with the Nairobi Convention, in which all ten countries of the region are members.
 The Nairobi Convention deals with the protection, management, and development of the coastal and marine environment of the Eastern Africa region, sorting under UN Environment.

 We also work together with IOC-Africa, a sub-commission of the IOC-UNESCO which is the UN's Intergovernmental Oceanographic Commission.